Tutorials

 • Exoplanet transits

 The amplitude of each of these variable signals are derived using synthetic PHOENIX spectra being convolved with the instrumental bandpass.
 The figure below shows an example of a generated noise-less light curve of a variable star with a Neptune-sized transiting planet.
-We refer the reader to the technical note PLATO-PL-KUL-0020 for a more detailed description.
+We refer the reader to the technical note PLATO-KUL-PL-TN-0020 for a more detailed description.

 Usage function: To get an overview of its usage simply type: